mozaik-association/mozaik/docs/6Surveys.md

     The questions have differents roles:

-    - To find out the participants' opinions on the questions asked.
+    - To find out the participant's opinion on the questions asked.
     - To get to know more about the participants in the survey through the interests and then benefit from them in the communications sent to the organisation's contacts

 <figure markdown>